 First the bad news.
 Jeff Weiner, CEO of LinkedIn, stated, “most things you can’t control”.
 “However,” he added, “there’s one thing you can control — how you treat people.”

 Jeff’s message was about action, not emotion.
 He has been with the company since 2008 and was instrumental in its acquisition by Microsoft for $26 billion in 2016.
 “Empathy is no good without action,” Jeff said.
 It’s just about treating people as you’d like to be treated — and that includes the competition.
 “Am I compassionate with my competition?
 Yes.
 Do I lower my defences?
 No.” Words like “empathy” and “humility” featured in Jeff’s description of his leadership approach, but this was realism not idealism.
-The every-growing strength of LinkedIn strongly suggests his approach is a winning one.
+The ever-growing strength of LinkedIn strongly suggests his approach is a winning one.

 Bananas, Not Wine